stzi/NegativeScript/README.md

 * Not tested under Windows
 * No real error handling is done
 * No support for color negatives.
 If you use this script to convert color negatives, you will get bad results!
-* No support for input files thar are not of type *.CR2
+* No support for input files that are not of type *.CR2

 ## Input